Use an internal load balancer with Azure Kubernetes Service (AKS)

 To restrict access to your applications in Azure Kubernetes Service (AKS), you can create and use an internal load balancer.
 An internal load balancer makes a Kubernetes service accessible only to applications running in the same virtual network as the Kubernetes cluster.
 This article shows you how to create and use an internal load balancer with Azure Kubernetes Service (AKS).

 Azure Load Balancer is available in two SKUs - Basic and Standard.
-AKS currently supports the Basic SKU.
-If you wish to use the Standard SKU, you can use the upstream aks-engine.
+By default, the Basic SKU is used when a service manifest is used to create a load balancer on AKS.
 For more information, see Azure load balancer SKU comparison.

 Before you begin